profullstack/flog-std/dyndef/README.md

-# Dyndef: Dynamic Defensive Programming for JavaScript
+# Dyndef: Dynamic Defensive Programming

 ## `is`